spacexfy/spacexfy/README.md

 # Our Commitment to Clients

 Trading requires skill, knowledge, discipline, and dedication.
-At SPACEXFY, we believe that modern technology, education, and insight into trading behavior can help traders develop their understanding of financial markets.
+At SPACEXFY.ai, we believe that modern technology, education, and insight into trading behavior can help traders develop their understanding of financial markets.

 ### 👥 Prioritizing Our Clients